-- Industry Analysis: (Preparation) Describe the industry of the firm that you are going to visit.
-What are the major product categories in this industry and who are the firm's major competitors?
-What unique challenges or opportunities exist for firms in this industry?
-Why is this industry of interest to a professional in business or engineering? - Global/National Environment: (Preparation) What interesting political, economic, social or technological factors affect the firm that you will visit?
-Why are these factors of interest to a professional in business or engineering? - Engineering Principles: (Preparation) Research the basic engineering principles involved in the company process.
-How is the product or service produced, what raw materials are required, how do the raw materials get to the site, how is the product shipped to the customers, what variables must be considered, what are the safety concerns, what environmental factors must be considered, what skills must the workforce involved with the process have? - List of questions: (Preparation) Make at least 2 power point slides with a list of questions you would like to ask.
+• Industry Analysis: Describe the business of the company that you are going to visit.
+What are the major products of this company and who are the firm's major competitors?
+What is the position of this company in the supply chain (who are the customers? who are the suppliers?)
+What unique challenges or opportunities exist for firms in this business?
+Why is this company of interest to a professional in business or engineering?

+- Global/National Environment: What interesting political, economic, social or technological (PEST) factors affect the firm that you will visit?
+What environmental factors internal to the firm can be considered as strengths (S) or weaknesses (W), and what external factors to the firm can be considered as opportunities (O) or threats (T)? - Engineering Principles: Research the basic engineering principles involved in the company process.
+For example, how is the product or service produced, what raw materials are required, how do the raw materials get to the site, how is the product shipped to the customers, what variables must be considered, what are the safety concerns, what environmental factors must be considered, what skills must the workforce involved with the process have? - List of questions: Make at least 2 power point slides with a list of questions you would like to ask.
 One slide should be the questions you will ask the professionals and students you meet, and the other slide should be the questions you would like to ask the representatives of the companies you are assigned to.